ui-weppcloud/ui-weppcloud.github.io/QuickStart.md

 <dd>Enter the peak rainfall intensity of the storm in inches per hour or millimeters per hour.</dd>
 </dl>

+### Climate Spatial Mdes

+#### Single Climate

+Applies the same climate file to all the hillslopes and watershed

+#### Multiple PRISM Revision

+Uses Interpolated PRISM monthly normals to adjust climates for each hillslope.

+#### Multiple Interpolated (Slow)

+For observed DAYMET and GRIDMENT this option generates a daily interpolated climate for each hillslope.

 ## Watershed Preparation Report